 Investing in Online Training Makes Sense

-Investing online training makes sense from all angles.
+Investing in online training makes sense from all angles.
 Many oil and gas injuries stem from careless or reckless actions by workers, employee negligence, and a failure to train employees properly.
 Safety is especially problematic among contractors and temporary workers.
 Because of their unfamiliarity with this temporary work, they are at high risk when it comes to workplace accidents and injuries.

 Oil and gas companies can eliminate many of these injuries with proper health and safety training programs, especially when onboarding new workers.
 Studies show that companies providing effective health and safety programs during onboarding can reduce compensation costs from 20 to 40 percent.
 That’s critical in the oil and gas industry where recovery from injury often takes longer than in other industries.